-In this post, you will learn about the concepts of Hierarchical clustering with the help of Python code example.
+In this blog, we’ll explore the key features that set hierarchical clustering apart, delve into its types (agglomerative and divisive), and discuss its wide array of application.
+You will learn about the concepts of Hierarchical clustering with the help of Python code example.
 As data scientist / machine learning enthusiasts, you would want to learn the concepts of hierarchical clustering in a great manner.
-The following topics will be covered in this post:

 What is Hierarchical Clustering?